 Whitby is the gateway to the Heritage North Yorkshire coast and is steeped in history and culture.
-With its associations with Captain James Cook, one of the country’s greatest explorers, Whitby Abbey, one of the country’s leading architectural sites and the proximity to the North Yorkshire Moors National Park, it’s hardly surprising to find, that after London, this part of the North Yorkshire coastline has, at times been rated the second most popular place to visit in the United Kingdom.
-In spring 2018 Whitby beach was awarded Blue Flag status.
+With its associations with Captain James Cook, one of the country’s greatest explorers, Whitby Abbey, one of the country’s leading architectural sites and the proximity to the North York Moors National Park, it’s hardly surprising to find, that after London, this part of the North Yorkshire coastline has, at times been rated the second most popular place to visit in the United Kingdom.
+In spring 2019 Whitby beach was the only beach in Yorkshire to be awarded Blue Flag status.

 The town is famous for its seafood.
 There are numerous restaurants offering a whole spectrum of dishes, from a traditional Fish n’ Chip supper to fine dining experiences, including lobster Benedict for breakfast!
 Scroll down for restaurant suggestions.

 Many of Whitby’s hotels and guest houses are historic listed period buildings, as is White Linen Whitby.
 There are also many old inns, coffee shops and seafood restaurants which are set in wonderful period buildings.
 The harbour with its magnificent pair of piers, dominates the town and is overlooked by the ancient ruins of Whitby Abbey.